Malta International Airport

-Malta International Airport is the only airport in Malta, and it serves the whole of the Maltese Islands.
+Malta International Airport is the only international airport in Malta, and it serves the whole of the Maltese Islands.
 It is located on the island of Malta, southwest of the Maltese capital, Valletta, in the town of Luqa, and occupies the location of the former RAF Luqa.
 The airport serves as the main hub for KM Malta Airlines and Medavia besides being an operating base for Ryanair and its subsidiary Malta Air.
 It is also home to the Area Control Center and hosts the annual Malta Airshow.
 The airport is operated by Malta International Airport plc.

 It has been the hub of KM Malta Airlines since March 2024 and the hub of its predecessor, Air Malta, from 1974 to 2024.

 History

 Early years

 The first civil airfield was constructed at Ta' Qali, followed by others at Ħal Far (RAF Hal Far) and Luqa.
 During the Second World War, the airfields at Ta' Qali and Ħal Far were severely battered and civil operations subsequently centred on Luqa Airport.

 The increase in passenger handling and aircraft movements necessitated the construction of a civil air terminal.
 Preparations started in 1956, and the British Government mainly financed what was then a £300,000 project.
 Malta's new passenger air terminal at Luqa was inaugurated on 31 March 1958 by then Governor of Malta Sir Robert Laycock.
 The air terminal consisted of two floors including some basic facilities such as a restaurant, a post office, a cable and wireless office and a viewing balcony for the public.

 In October 1977, a new and longer runway was launched and works commenced on the extension and refurbishment of the air terminal.
 An arrivals lounge and another lounge dedicated to VIPs were added and the original part of the terminal building was used for departures.

 This refurbishment was not enough as it still lacked certain essential facilities.
 Immediately after a change in government in 1987, the new administration decided that the 35-year-old terminal was past its time (Luqa Terminal) and therefore gave the green light for the construction of a new air terminal along Park 9 (now located in Gudja).

 Until the construction of the new air terminal was completed, the Government embarked on a further upgrade of the old air terminal.
 The facilities introduced included air conditioning, new baggage carousels, flight information monitors, computerised check-in desks, a new floor surface and new retail outlets including a larger duty-free area.